jibf/unified_benchmark/README.md

 ## :star: Introducing DrafterBench

-The DrafterBench is designed to evaluate language language models (LLMs) as a agent to automating monotonous, low-tech, and high-labor-intensity tasks in industry.
-The drawing revision task, in Civil Engineering, complained by drafters and engineers is our start point.
-We took a deep dive into the expected workflow of automation agents on this tasks, simulated the works situation, and evaluate the strenghts and limitations of LLMs as automation agents.
+The DrafterBench is designed to evaluate language models (LLMs) as an agent to automate monotonous, low-tech, and high-labor-intensity tasks in industry.
+The drawing revision task, in Civil Engineering, complained by drafters and engineers is our starting point.
+We took a deep dive into the expected workflow of automation agents on these tasks, simulated the work situation, and evaluated the strengths and limitations of LLMs as automation agents.

 ![Automation Workflow](/figure/workflow.png "Automation Workflow")